wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_move.md

 ---
-title: doge:move \[POST\] {disallowed}
+title: move  {disallowed} - Dogecoin
-description: Move from one account in your wallet to another.
+description: Example code for the move  {disallowed} json-rpc method. Сomplete guide on how to use move  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters